 - i.
 Make sure the electric motor is in the 'off' position. - ii.
-Rotate the needle valve (Figure 112) so the lever is toward the front of the trailer - iii.
+Rotate the needle valve (Figure 112, pg.
+68) so the lever is toward the front of the trailer. - iii.
 Plug the electric motor into an approved outlet which is appropriately sized and has the necessary safety mechanisms to properly operate the motor. - iv.
 Switch the electric motor on.

-2. GAS ENGINE-DRIVEN HYDRAULIC SYSTEM (FIGURE 109 pg.69) A. MANIFOLD SYSTEMS
+2. GAS ENGINE-DRIVEN HYDRAULIC SYSTEM (FIGURE 109 pg.67)

+A. MANIFOLD SYSTEMS

 - i.
-Verify the conveyor flow control valve is in the OFF position.
-Manual flow control (Figure 117 pg.73) should be rotated so handle points to the front of the trailer. - ii.
+Verify the conveyor flow control lever is in the OFF position. - ii.
 Start the engine in accordance with the engine owner's manual.
 If you have the optional motor box, use the instructions shown below in Figure 132. - iii.
 Set the engine throttle full open.